How To Restring A Guitar – 4 Step Plan

 Step 1: Remove old strings

 Start by taking off the old strings.
-Some find it easy to grab a string winder and unwind the tuners and then coil the old string up.
+Some find it easy to grab a string winder and unwind the tuners.
+Next, coil the old string up and bin.

-If you play a Strat or Tele style, then find a set of small screwdrivers.
+If you play a Strat or Tele style guitar, find a set of small screwdrivers.
 They cost a few dollars from your local hardware store.
-That way you can either push or pull lost ball ends out and check that each string hole is empty of debris.
+That way you can either push or pull the lost ball ends out and check that each string hole is empty of debris.

 So we have removed the old strings.
 Clear out any left-over string parts and made sure everything is empty.